nhsconnect/Digital-Child-Health/Generation/Profile.NeonatalCareEvent/CareConnect-DCH-Patient-Baby-1.md

-The Patient resource represents the patient involved in the provision of healthcare related services, with further constraints applied to represent a baby as the subject of a Birth Event.
+The Patient resource represents the patient involved in the provision of healthcare related services, with further constraints applied to represent a baby as the subject of a Neonatal Care Event.